dodoxxb/dodoxxb.github.io/_pages/about.md

 </div>

 <div class='paper-box-text' markdown="1">
 [6] **Zhicheng Du**.
 Application and ethical challenges of large language model and agent technology in biomedicine.
+Course Report on Bioethics and Scientific Ethics.
 2025.
 [[Researchgate]](https://www.researchgate.net/publication/390121198_Application_and_ethical_challenges_of_large_language_model_and_agent_technology_in_biomedicine) [[PDF]](/pdf/Application_and_ethical_challenges_of_large_language_model_and_agent_technology_in_biomedicine.pdf)
 </div>